tableau/extensions-api/README.md

 When invoking something from JS over to the C++ code, if there is an unhanded exception the Qt browser seems to become completely messed up and will not set up the web channel communications correctly any more until the process is restarted.
 This means if you get an exception which escapes, you might need to restart tableau in order to get things working again.

 ### Mac Missing Binaries
 The binaries for Web Engine on MacOS still aren’t building correctly.
-That means Frelard is Windows only for now :( The new binaries should be available very soon though.
+This means that the Extensions API is Windows only for now :( The new binaries should be available very soon though.

 ### Remote Desktop
 Some configurations for remote desktop seem to have issues where the browser is rendered as a black box.
 Most common is from a Mac to a machine running Windows 7 although we have Windows 7 machines that work and some that don't.
 No ideas yet on the cause.